 "We are deeply saddened and equally relieved that our grandparents Charles and Catherine Romer's 44-year mystery disappearance has been solved.
 While this discovery brings closure, it still has been very emotional.
 Sadly, Charles Romer Jr, Jim Romer and Frank Heller are not with us to share this momentous turn of events and to know their parents will finally be laid to rest in peace.
 We want to express our gratitude to Glynn County Police, the Georgia Bureau of Investigation and Sunshine State Sonar for their time dedication and expertise.
 A special appreciation and thanks goes out to Jason Souhrada Myrtle Beach, SC.
 Jason pinpointed the exact location of the vehicle and shared his findings with all the agencies involved."

-The missing person's mystery of Charles and Catherine Romer of Scarsdale, New York, had perplexed investigators for 44 years since they disappeared in April 1980.
+The missing persons mystery of Charles and Catherine Romer of Scarsdale, New York, has perplexed investigators for 44 years, since they disappeared in April 1980.
 It had haunted their families ever since.

 "All the investigations and psychics and everything, the police, they worked so hard, and Blackwater divers have been searching for years.
 And they thought it was foul play," said Christine Seaman Heller, granddaughter of the missing woman.

-But on Monday, Seaman Heller learned that the clues to solve the mystery may be at the bottom of a retention pond off I-95 in south Georgia.
+But on Monday, Seaman Heller learned that the clues to solve the mystery were at the bottom of a retention pond off I-95 in south Georgia.

-Last Friday, a team of divers found the rusting, deteriorating remains of a 1979 Lincoln Continental, the car that investigators believe to be the vehicle Seaman Heller's grandmother Catherine and her husband Charles, an oil company executive, was in when they vanished.
+Last Friday, a team of divers found the rusting, deteriorating remains of a 1979 Lincoln Continental, the vehicle Seaman Heller's grandmother Catherine and her husband Charles, an oil company executive, were in when they vanished.

 Investigators found a human bone inside the vehicle.
 Detectives with the Glynn County Police Department worked with the Georgia Bureau of Investigation to drain the pond in a search for more remains.